mehulshinde/coveralls-demo-ruby/README.md

   <dt>2.
 You've chosen <a href="https://travis-ci.org/">Travis CI</a> as your CI Service.</dt>
   <dd>If not, head back to the <a href="https://github.com/coverallsapp/coveralls-demo-ruby">master README</a> and <a href="https://github.com/coverallsapp/coveralls-demo-ruby#which-ci-service-will-you-use">choose a different CI / branch</a>.</dd>
 </dl>

-# Configure your project for Coveralls & Travis CI

-This project is configured to send test coverage results to [Coveralls](https://coveralls.io/) from [Travis CI](https://travis-ci.org/) ([ORG](https://travis-ci.org/)) using the [Coveralls Universal Coverage Reporter](https://github.com/coverallsapp/coverage-reporter).
-It does not use the [coveralls-ruby](https://github.com/lemurheavy/coveralls-ruby) gem.